Allam grave in All Saints Parish Church.

 The back windows of the family premises were repeatedly broken by "unseen hands".
 At one point breakages were occurring every few minutes.
 Constables and neighbours were baffled and the household frightened for several weeks until it all suddenly stopped.
 This was an age of intense interest in Spiritualism and inevitably some people insisted only a spirit could be responsible for the broken windows.
 Myself I think someone Alfred had had a dust up with was likely having a little fun at his expense.

-The Sarah on the grave above was Alfred's wife who ran the fishmonger's shop after his death.
+The Sarah on the grave above was Alfred's wife who ran the fishmonger's shop after his death for some years.
 She was assisted by her sons Alfred and Charles Frederick the latter of whom is also on the gravestone.
+Alfred would eventually take over the business from his mother.
 Sarah was born Sarah Tilleard Hoare in 1840 to Charles and Charlotte Hoare.

 Charlotte Hoare on this gravestone was her mother.
 She was born circa 1815 according to census but we believe that she was baptised in Marlow 1814 nee Tilleard, to parents William and Elizabeth.
 She ran the Three Horseshoes Gun Lane, The Traveler's Rest Dean Street and The Bear, Chapel Street with husband Charles who predeceased her.
 He owned gravel pits in Marlow which probably explains Alfred Allam's gravel sideline.